 - Guide 1: How to Remove “Microsoft license key has expired” from Windows.

-- Guide 2: Get rid of “Microsoft license key has expired” from Mac OS X.
+- Guide 2: Get rid of “Microsoft license key has expired” on Mac OS X.

-- Guide 3: Remove “Microsoft license key has expired” from Google Chrome.
+- Guide 3: Remove “Microsoft license key has expired” in Google Chrome.

 - Guide 4: Erase “Microsoft license key has expired” from Mozilla Firefox.